 Shoob & Co. represents clients before all relevant judicial instances, including local committees, appeals committees on the issue of planning and building, and all other planning bodies.
 The Firm also represents clients in civil and administrative courts, including the Supreme Court.

 Shoob & Co. has obtained many landmark rulings in the real estate sector, including:

-• Horowitz vs. Ra’anana Local Council – the Firm represented Horowitz before the Supreme Court in what is today the guiding ruling defining “reasonable” damage that does not require compensation.
+• Horowitz vs. the Ra’anana Local Council – the Firm represented Horowitz before the Supreme Court in what is today the guiding ruling defining “reasonable” damage that does not require compensation.

-• Bank Massad vs. the State of Israel – where the Supreme Court ruled for the first time that landowners whose land was expropriated were entitled to receive compensation for loss of freehold rent until the State granted compensation.
+• Bank Massad vs. the State of Israel – the Supreme Court ruled for the first time that landowners whose land was expropriated were entitled to receive compensation for loss of freehold rent until the State granted compensation.

-• Isco Buildings vs. the State of Israel – where the Supreme Court ruled that the Israel Lands Administration had no entitlement to a fee when transferring building rights between various plots.
+• Isco Buildings vs. the State of Israel – the Supreme Court ruled that the Israel Lands Administration had no entitlement to a fee when transferring building rights between various plots.

-• Ya’acov Heitner Relief Endowment Fund vs. the Minister of Finance et al. – where the Supreme Court ruled that appropriation compensation should be assessed vis-à-vis “lost lease fees” under conceptual rental fees derived from the varying value of land, etc.
+• Ya’acov Heitner Relief Endowment Fund vs. the Minister of Finance et al. – the Supreme Court ruled that appropriation compensation should be assessed vis-à-vis “lost lease fees” under conceptual rental fees derived from the varying value of land, etc.

 CofaceBdi Combined risk index summary for October 2017 Deterioration in the Combined risk index of Israel’s economy * About 13.25% of the companies were rated in high and dangerous risk levels * Heading the weak and dangerous branches: Coffee shops and Transport services * Heading the strongest and secure branches: Pharmaceutical and cosmetics industry and […]